 We invest in people, their well-being and advancement, and the conditions that support their ability to fully participate and thrive in our community, state, and world.

-In a bold effort to increase affordability and access to the state’s flagship institution of higher education, the University of Maryland launched a new investment in need-based financial aid providing up to $20 million annually for students from the state of Maryland.
+The Terrapin Commitment is the largest single-year investment in need-based financial aid in UMD’s history, providing up to $20 million annually for students from the state of Maryland.

 Terrapin Commitment